Masonic Female Orphan School of Ireland: History

+Burlington Place

-In 1852, after several removals, Burlington House in Burlington Place, Ballsbridge, was opened.
+In 1852, after several removals, a new building at Burlington Place overlooking the Grand Canal in Ballsbridge, was opened.
 The original architect was George Papworth.
 Extensive alterations were carried out by John McCurdy in 1861.
+The building has been demolished and the Mespil Hotel has been located on the site since 1996.

+Merrion Road

-An impressive newly built school was opened in 1881.
+An impressive newly built school was opened on Merrion Road in 1881.

 Bazaars and fairs were held to provide funds for the school.
 On 16 May 1892 the Masonic Centenary five-day Bazaar opened at the Royal Dublin Society grounds, adjacent to the school.
 The opening was presided over by the Grand Master, the Duke of Abercorn.
 Among the highlights were reconstructions of historic Dublin buildings, a human chess game, and landscaped gardens.
 Some 96,000 passed through the turnstiles over the five days.
 A profit of over £21,690 was made from the 50 stalls and turnstile tickets.

+The school closed permanently in 1970.

 In the present day, the school building houses the Clayton Hotel.